-Elsewhere in Malpaars-

 “You’ll know it.
 It’s very hard to miss.”
 There was a dazzling smile on her face.

 “I see.
 Thank you very much for your help.”
-He gave her a courteous nod and started walking towards a street that intersected with the one he had been searching.
+He gave her a courteous nod and started walking toward a street that intersected with the one he had been searching.

 “- useless little bitch!”
 He caught the tail end of the woman’s insults, followed by a slap.